What you need to do

 If a serious illness or infectious condition is likely to stop you attending for a long time, please notify a Student Support Adviser who can provide you with information and advice or can signpost you to other specialist services where appropriate.

-If a minor illness stops you attending for a short time, you do not need to let your faculty know unless:
+If a minor illness stops you attending for a short time, you do not need to let your college know unless:

-- your faculty requires you to do so
+- your college requires you to do so

-- you are on a professional programme, in which case you must contact your faculty for specific instructions.
+- you are on a professional programme, in which case you must contact your college for specific instructions.